Tooting & Mitcham United F.C.: Stadium

 Imperial Fields has a capacity of 3,500 (including 612 seats) and is located in Morden.
 There are two adjoining artificial 3G multi-purpose pitches, used primarily for training but also games of various sporting activities.
 The stadium was selected as a 2012 Olympics Torch bearer change-over point, the torch was carried in by BBC Sport commentator and presenter, Sue Barker.

-The club moved to Imperial Fields in 2002 from their previous historic ground at Sandy Lane in Mitcham.
+The club moved to Imperial Fields in August 2002 from their previous historic ground at Sandy Lane in Mitcham, where they had played since their formation.
+The final competitive match at Sandy Lane was on 20th April 2002, an Isthmian League fixture against Wealdstone F.C. which saw a 3-2 victory for the home team.
+The site was later turned into a housing estate with the roads being named after former Tooting and Mitcham players.

 The new stadium had previously been the site of a former Chelsea, Crystal Palace and Brentford training pitch and is adjacent to the River Wandle.
 The stadium was chosen to host the 2007 and 2011 finals of the London Senior Cup.

 The club also has an academy scheme to develop talented 16 to 21-year-olds.
 This is run partly in association with Ernest Bevin College.